gofynd/fdk-client-golang/documentation/APPLICATION.md

 | body |  AddBeneficiaryDetailsRequest | "Request body"

-Use this API to save bank details for returned/cancelled order to refund amount in his account.
+Use this API to save the bank details for a returned or cancelled order to refund the amount.

 *Success Response:*

-Success
+Success.
+Shows whether the beneficiary details were saved to a returned/cancelled order or not.

 Schema: `RefundAccountResponse`